synchealth/handbook/content/handbook/Time Off of all Kinds.md

 *  #### Karla's BotDay - Karla's official creation day is 6/6/16 and we celebrate this as any famous Icon's birthday is honored!
 We hope you will join us for the Company celebration each year on or around this day!

 * #### R.A.K. day - Our mission is promoting Kindness.
-So everyone is encouraged to take a day for Random Acts of Kindness, a day to be of service to your community.
-Use this time to serve at Habitat for Humanity, the homeless mission, or the local free clinic.
+Managers are encouraged to create time for their team  to do Random Acts of Kindness, such as a day to be of service to the community.

 #### The other Federal Holidays we recognize as off-work days